ali-sajjad-rizavi/super-anime-downloader/README.md

 The downloaded videos will by present in "CurrentWorkingDirectory/downloaded" folder.

 Please report if there are any issues so that this tool can be further improved!

+# HOW TO USE?

+Just copy the link of the Anime you want to download.
+For now, this script only supports the Anime links from GoGoAnime (See: https://www.gogoanime.io) but more websites support will be added later.

+After link is copied:
+- Run downloader.py using python3.
+- Paste the Anime link in the terminal/command-prompt and press ENTER.
+- Provide the range of episodes you want to download.

+Note:- The anime will be downloaded in a folder inside the current working directory where the downloader.py exists.
+You can move it somewhere else later!